Food tours now available through October 2025 with more availability coming soon!

 By Adam Wright

-Named after owner and Top Chef alum Brother Luck, Four has been one of our long-term partner restaurants since 2017, consistently offering tour guests outstanding food and drinks inspired by the American Southwest.
-I have enjoyed the restaurant’s four-course dinners a few times since moving to Colorado Springs, and I became extremely excited when I received a invite to join three friends for a Chef’s Table in May.
-Although one of my friends won the Chef’s Table at a silent auction for a local charity, anyone can book the experience for up to 10 guests.
+Named after owner and Top Chef alum Brother Luck, Four has been one of our long-term partner restaurants since 2017.
+They consistently offer tour guests outstanding food and drinks inspired by the American Southwest.
+I have enjoyed the restaurant’s four-course dinners a few times since moving to Colorado Springs.
+So, I became extremely excited when I received a invite to join three friends for a Chef’s Table in May.
+Although my friend won the experience at a silent auction for a local charity, anyone can book the experience for up to 10 guests.
 The meal can be either five or seven courses and can be tailored to your specific tastes and dietary needs.

 Chef's Table Four by Brother Luck | Wine and Menu